VCauthon/Summary-Docker/src/docs/6-swarm.md

 ##### Deleting services

 Running the following command will remove the service from the swarm.
-This means that the apps that the services containers won't be longer available.
+This means that the apps in the service's containers will no longer be available.

 This can be done with the following command:
 ```bash